Three months past your planned date of departure

 Women Travelers: See our travel tips for women travelers.

 Air quality and allergens may pose problems for individuals with asthma or other chronic respiratory conditions, especially in Sarajevo.
 The air quality in the colder months, in particular, can be significantly worse than that found in the United States.

 Feral dogs pose a potential health threat for the transmission of rabies.
-It is recommended that visitors receive series of pre-exposure rabies vaccinations prior to arrival.
+For further information, please consult the CDC’s information on rabies.

 Tuberculosis is an increasingly serious health concern in Bosnia and Herzegovina.
 For further information, please consult the CDC's information on TB.

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 For further health information, go to:

 The emergency number for vehicle assistance and towing service is 1282 in the Federation of Bosnia and Herzegovina and 1285 in the Republika Srpska.

 During the winter months, flights into and out of Sarajevo are frequently delayed or canceled due to heavy fog.
 Be prepared for last-minute cancellations, schedule changes, lengthy delays, alternate routings, or time-consuming overland transportation.

 See our road safety page for more information.
 Also, we suggest that you visit the website of the country’s national tourist office.
 The local automobile association (in Bosnian) is responsible for road safety.